radcamp/radcamp.github.io/AF-Biota/tutorial_partI-CLI.md

 cat ./data/rad_example_barcodes.txt
 ```

 Now lets run step 1!
-For the simulated data this will take &lt; 1
+For the simulated data this will take <1
 minute.

 ```